LSleutsky/ipv4-geolocation/README.md

 ## Google Maps API

 There is an embedded Google Map that displays after retrieving IPv4 data, that shows the surrounding area based on the latitude and longitude parameters.
+There are some props available that change the type of map displayed on screen, as well as the zoom level

+### `mapType`

+The options are either `roadmap` or `satellite` (_which is the default_)

+### `zoom`

+A numeric value from `0` to `21` decides on the zoom level of the map.
+The default value is `15`.